grapestone5321/sdcnd-traffic_sign_classifier/writeup.md

 |	Fully connected			|	input = 84, output = 43									|

+ Some characteristics could make the images difficult to classify.

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.